SnowflakePowered/sabinokaku/README.md

 Minimal framework to inject the .NET Runtime into a process.

-Supports Windows and Linux. macOS support is possible via `LD_PRELOAD` but will require slightly different hooks than included for Linux.
+Supports Windows and Linux. macOS support is complicated due to SIP, and will not be covered here.

 ## Building
 Building sabinokaku requires the nightly toolchain.
 The workspace Cargo.toml is preconfigured to strip debug symbols,